apache/mynewt-core/docs/os/modules/sysinitconfig/sysinitconfig.rst

    sysconfig_error

-This guide describes how Mynewt manages system configuration and initialization.
-It shows you how to tell Mynewt to use default or customized values to initialize packages that you develop or use to build a target.
-This guide:
+This guide describes how Mynewt manages system configuration.
+It shows you how to tell Mynewt to use default or customized values to configure packages that you develop or use to build a target.
+This
+guide:

 -  Assumes you have read the
    :ref:`concepts` section that describes